shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
-- Device screen size independance.
-Placing of components such as HUD bits with expanded playfield on larger devices.
-- Make this build on TVOS as well.
-Look at the button class and get the focus rings to work.
+- Have a look at rules and state machines

 ### DONE
-- User defaults and static configuration along with templates as a reminder.
 - Spawn experiments on branch __exp/spawner__.
 - Button experiments on branch __exp/buttons__.
 - Shader and explosion experiments on __exp/shaders__.
 - Touch joystick experiments on __exp/joystick__.
+- Device screen size independance.
+Placing of components such as HUD bits with expanded playfield on larger devices.
+- User defaults and static configuration along with templates as a reminder.
 - See what other things I had working in Royal Flush and move them into here should they be useful.
 - Get the robot animation back in and remind myself of how animations and sprites are loaded from sks files.
 - Make the viewcontroller load an SKScene rather than a GKScene to avoid the problems with the sprite editor.